 As a county, Wiltshire is sometimes overlooked by visitors yet it offers some unforgettable landscapes, important prehistoric monuments and fine stately homes and gardens.
 Perhaps Wiltshire's jewel in the crown is Salisbury Cathedral, described by Bill Bryson in ‘Notes from a Small Island’ as “the single most beautiful structure in England and the Close around it the most beautiful space."
-Hideaways has always been based in Wiltshire and our comprehensive selection of Wiltshire holiday cottages, town houses and apartments - many to a luxury standard - are ideal for short breaks or longer family holidays in this beautiful area.
+Hideaways has always been based in Wiltshire and our comprehensive selection of holiday cottages in Wiltshire - many to a luxury standard - are ideal for short breaks or longer family holidays in this beautiful area.

 Reputedly one of the oldest residential properties in Salisbury, this Grade II listed, terraced cottage is within easy walking distance of the centre of this ancient and historic city.

 This is one of a group of recently built apartments in Salisbury, situated in a very convenient location in the heart of this beautiful cathedral city.

 In a magical setting by the River Avon, in the grounds of a country house, Avon Turn Barn provides stunning accommodation within an imaginatively designed, timber-clad barn.